brianberns/brianberns.github.io/Markdown/06-MajorMinorScales.md

           |    minor    |    minor    |    minor    |</span>
 </pre>

-So we can pick up a minor scale starting with the sixth note of a major scale, and we can pick up a major scale starting with the third note a minor scale.
+So we can pick up a minor scale starting with the sixth note of a major scale, and we can pick up a major scale starting with the third note of a minor scale.
 Such scales are called "relative".
 For example, A minor is the relative minor of C major, and C major is the relative major of A minor:

 <pre>
 <span style="background-color:lightyellow">|   C major   |   C major   |   C major   |